agas0077/mesto4withServer/README.md

 The current version is __2.0.0__

 ### Techs
-In this project I used such technologies as HTML, CSS, JS, Webpack, Node.js.
+In this project I used such technologies as HTML, CSS, JS, Webpack, Node.js, Express.

 ### Current state
 For now the project is avaliable at the link bellow.
 The code will become avalible at the master branch as soon as I get aproval from the yandex reviewer team.